MellonScholarlyCommunication/ldn-inbox-server/README.md

 A handler to send notification that live in the `@outbox` via the LDN protocol to the LDN `target`.

-If the environoment `DEMO_MODE` is set, no real notifications will be sent.
+If the environoment `DEMO_MODE=NO_NOTIFICATIONS` is set, no real notifications will be sent.

 ### Type handler